Cecil Roy: Animation

-She also did the voice of Casper in the Casper the Friendly Ghost theatrical animated series of the 1940s and 1950s.

 Recordings

 Her recordings for children included the role of Winnie the Pooh on a recording with Jimmy Stewart, and Cindy Bear on a Yogi Bear record.
 Through Replica Records, Roy released at least one 33 rpm recording ("Helen's Holiday"), as well as three 45 rpm recordings with Helen Searles Westbrook and Betty Barrie: 1) Buddy's Butterfly 2) The Thistle/Buddy's Garden 3) Christmas Eve/Plasco Toys.

 Personal life

 Roy spoke German and French and sang in Italian and French.
 She was reported to have a "polished repertoire of 20 dialects."
 Her long-time partner, Beni (missing last name), was a hairdresser in New York City.
 His clientele included many Broadway and vaudeville stars.
 Cecil Roy also lived in Cozy Lake, Oak Ridge, New Jersey.
 Her "summer" or weekend home was a place where she entertained many of the neighborhood children with her accordion, singing, and voice talents.